ShaoRou459/ModelForge/README.md

 ### Common Issues

-#### "Failed to load useTranslation.ts"
-This is a known development issue.
-The file doesn't exist but the app should still work.
-Refresh the page if you see this error.

 #### Database Connection Issues
 1. Ensure database directory is writable
 2. Check if another instance is running